10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 • Modular and Scalable Interface

 Decibel includes multiple meter modules: LUFS meters, spectrum analyzer, spectrogram, phase scope, stereo cloud, VU meter, and customizable number boxes.
-I can add only the meters I need and arrange them however I want.
+I can add only the meters I need and arrange them as I want.
 Each module is resizable, and I can mirror the entire interface to a mobile device for external metering.

 • Target Validator with Visual Feedback